Indian High Courts Act 1911

 The Indian High Courts Act 1911 (1 & 2 Geo.
 5. c.
-18) was an act of British Parliament ratified on the 18 August 1911 to amend the Indian High Courts Act 1861 (24 & 25 Vict. c.
+18) was an act of the Parliament of the United Kingdom to amend the Indian High Courts Act 1861 (24 & 25 Vict. c.
 104).
 Notable changes to existing legislation include an increase in the number of judges of high court as well as the ability of government to establish additional high courts across British India.

 Sections

 § 1 - Increased number of Judges of High Court

 The maximum number of judges to serve an Indian High Court was increased from sixteen to twenty.
-Previously enacted regulations, such as those set forth by §2 of the Indian High Courts Act 1861, remained in effect.
+Previously enacted regulations, such as those set forth by §2 of the Indian High Courts Act 1861 (24 & 25 Vict. c.
+104), remained in effect.

 § 2 - Power to establish additional High Courts

-The powers granted to His Majesty the King under §16 of the Indian High Courts Act 1861 were expanded to allow for the establishment of additional High Courts across British India.
+The powers granted to His Majesty the King under §16 of the Indian High Courts Act 1861 (24 & 25 Vict. c.
+104) were expanded to allow for the establishment of additional High Courts across British India.
 Previously, only four courts had been established.
 Incidental, consequential or supplemental alterations to local or existing jurisdictions were to be made by means of order or patent so as to ensure the administrative superintendence of the newly established High Courts.
 Here, too, previously enacted regulations remained in effect.

 § 3 - Power to appoint Temporary Judges

-Subject to the provisions of §2 of the Indian High Courts Act, as amended by this Act, it was to be lawful for the Governor General in Council to appoint additional judges to High Courts ″as required by necessity or circumstance.″ Whilst appointed for no more than two years, temporary judges were to be granted powers no different from those allowed to the judges appointed by the monarch.
+Subject to the provisions of §2 of the Indian High Courts Act 1861 (24 & 25 Vict. c.
+104), as amended by this act, it was to be lawful for the Governor General in Council to appoint additional judges to High Courts ″as required by necessity or circumstance.″ Whilst appointed for no more than two years, temporary judges were to be granted powers no different from those allowed to the judges appointed by the monarch.

 § 4 - Salaries

-The salaries of any judges or temporary judges appointed under this Act were to be paid out of the Revenues of India.
+The salaries of any judges or temporary judges appointed under this act were to be paid out of the Revenues of India.